marco-colonna/python-mysteries/README.md

 # Use Python basics to solve mysteries and find answers

-My work from following the Microsoft Docs Learning Path [Use Python basics to solve mysteries and find answers](https://docs.microsoft.com/en-us/learn/paths/python-partnership/).
+My work from following the Microsoft Learn learning path [Use Python basics to solve mysteries and find answers](https://docs.microsoft.com/en-us/learn/paths/python-partnership/).

 *Completed on 8/22/2021.*